-I say this, to scare you, and in reality I’m being modest because you can’t understand what a year of non-stop hustling feels like from reading one blog post.
+I say this, to scare you, and in reality, I’m toning it down because you can’t understand what a year of non-stop hustling feels like from reading one blog post.
 Why do I want to scare you off?
 Because the few people who are true entrepreneurs out there and have what it takes to chase their dreams won’t be scared.

 They’ll read this and focus on the I’m-almost-out-of-the-woods part, not the year in exile… and you my dears are the type of people who must chase your dreams.
 You must become entrepreneurs and you must follow your visions – because you are a rare breed and 99% of your cohort will never be able to do what you do.
 Because of this you probably possess…

 - A solitary vision.
 Before really honing in on Zirtual I chased down several business ideas at once.
 Because of this I couldn’t get anywhere with any of them, the split focus was killing me.
 After graduating Founder Institute I decided that come hell or high water I was going to make Zirtual a success and proceeded to drop everything else I was working on.
 Which leads to…